UpperCod/schema/README.md

 # @uppercod/schema

-declare validations, filters or transformers in a simple, functional and asynchronous way.
+declare validations, filters or transformers in a simple and functional .

 ## install